 - Paid parental leave: In 1995, we were one of the first publicly-listed companies in Australia to provide paid parental leave and in 1998, first to provide paid partner leave.
 We were also the first private sector company to pay superannuation on unpaid parental leave in 2010

-- Flexible working: All our people can choose from a range of flexibility options to suit their needs
+- Flexible working: All of our people can choose from a range of flexibility options to suit work and personal needs

-- We've mandated that there should be 50% women on recruitment shortlists for all leadership roles
+- We have mandated that there should be 50% women on recruitment shortlists for all leadership roles

-- We've also mandated that 50% of high potential program and graduate program participants be women
+- We have also mandated that 50% of high potential program and graduate program participants be women

 - In 2008, we were the first of Australia's big four banks to be led by a female CEO

-- Our landmark 100 Women of Influence Awards program, run in partnership with the Australian Financial Review, is committed to increasing the visibility of women's leadership, highlighting the important contribution women make in creating a bold and diverse future for Australia.
-The internal Women of Influence Awards program recognises our own female employees who are making an outstanding contribution to our business, customers and local communities.
+- Our internal Women of Influence Awards program recognises our own female employees who are making an outstanding contribution to our business, customers and local communities.